 It’s Time to Get Traveling!

-If you’ve spent the last two years cooped up at home, baking sourdough rolls and attending endless zoom meetings, it’s likely you’re getting itchy feet.
+If you’ve spent the last three years cooped up at home, baking sourdough rolls and attending endless zoom meetings, it’s likely you’re getting itchy feet.

 Adventure is calling and it’s time to jump on a plane and answer it!